 How is it diagnosed?

-Your doctor will diagnose ARDS based on a medical and physical exam and other tests.
+The doctor will diagnose ARDS based on a medical exam and other tests.
+These tests may include:

 What is life like after ARDS?